monocongo/annotate_images/README.md

-# torch_ssd
+# annotate_images
-Utilization of an SSD object detection model implemented in PyTorch
+This repository contains a script to perform annotation of images using pre-trained object detection model(s).